 In the eyes of a third party construction lawyer, I see both sides of this dispute.
 Here at Smiley Law Firm, we represent both contractors and homeowners in various instances when that party has been wronged.

-We also have a number of second home, investment home, and commercial property owner, clients.
-There are specific needs for each type and a good construction lawyer can navigate the issues with care, helping the owner client reach the goal they are trying to obtain from the legal representation.
+Smiley Law Firm also has a number of second home, investment home, and commercial property owner, clients.
+There are specific construction law needs for each type and a good construction lawyer can navigate the issues with care, helping the owner client reach the goal they are trying to obtain from the legal representation.

-Through the years Smiley Law Firm has had the pleasure of representing a number of developers.
-We like these clients because these are the people who are out getting their hands dirty trying to make our cities a better place.
+Through the years Smiley Law Firm has had the pleasure of representing a number of construction developers.
+We like these clients because these are the people who are out getting their hands dirty trying to make our cities like Houston, Baton Rouge, and New Orleans a better place.

 General Contractors –